gammasoft71/Examples_Qt/README.md

 ## Menus and toolbars

-[MainMenu](Qt.Widgets/MainMenu) Shows how to create a MainMenu with QMenu and QAction.
+[MainMenu](Qt.Widgets/MainMenu) Shows how to create a main menu with QMenu and QAction.

+[StatusBar](Qt.Widgets/StatusBar) Shows how to create a status bar with QStatusBar.

 ## Components